 The problem with all such solutions as to how to use the Bible is that they belittle the Bible and exalt something else.
-Basically they imply-and this is what I mean when I say they offer too low a view of Scripture-that God, after all, has given us the wrong sort of book and it is our job to turn it into the right sort of book.18
+Basically they imply-and this is what I mean when I say they offer too low a view of Scripture-that God, after all, has given us the wrong sort of book and it is our job to turn it in to the right sort of book . .

-The book that God has given us is, as Eugene Peterson puts it, "an immense, sprawling, capacious narrative" or "a vast, over-reaching, all-encompassing story-a meta-story."19 How can this kind of story function authoritatively?
+The book that God has given us is, as Eugene Peterson puts it, Aan immense, sprawling, capacious narrative@ or "a vast, over-reaching, all-encompassing story-a meta-story."
+How can this kind of story function authoritatively?
 Wright answers by offering us an analogy.
-He imagines that the script of a "lost" Shakespeare play is somehow discovered.
-Although the play originally had five acts, only a little more than four have been found-the first four acts and the first scene of act 5.20 The rest is missing.
-The play is given to Shakespearean actors, who are asked to work out the rest of act 5 for themselves.
+He imagines that the script of a Alost@ Shakespeare play is somehow discovered.
+Although the play originally had five acts, 23 only a little more than four have been found-the first four acts and the first scene of act five.
+The rest is missing.
+The play is given to Shakespearian actors who are asked to work out the rest of act five for themselves.
 They immerse themselves in the culture and language of Shakespeare and in the partial script that has been recovered.
-They then improvise the unscripted part of the fifth act, allowing their performance to be shaped by the trajectory, the thrust, of Shakespeare's story as they have come to understand it.
+They then improvise the unscripted part of the fifth act, allowing their performance to be shaped by the trajectory, the thrust, of Shakespeare=s story as they have come to understand it.
 In this way they bring the play toward the conclusion that its author has indicated.

 Something like this may help us to understand how biblical authority can shape our own lives now.
-The biblical drama of redemption unfolds in five acts: (1) creation, (2) the fall into sin, (3) Israel's story, (4) the story of Jesus Christ, and (5) the story of the church, leading to the consummation of God's plan of redemption-an act not yet complete.
-We also know the Author of the story; in fact, the divine "Playwright" has given the gift of his own Spirit to the "actors."
-Now, given the trajectory of the story as it has been told to this
+The biblical drama of redemption unfolds in five acts: (1) creation, (2) the fall into sin, (3) Israel=s story, (4) the story of Jesus Christ, and (5) the story of the church, leading to the improvisation below.
+Also Wright's notion of subversion of other ways of telling the story of the world will be expanded in the next section.

-^{17.} N. T. Wright, "How Can the Bible Be Authoritative?" in Vox Evangelica 21 (1991): 7-32; Wright, New Testament and the People of God, 139-43; Wright, The Last Word: Beyond the Bible Wars to a New Understanding of the Authority of Scripture (New York: HarperCollins, 2005).

-^{18.} N. T. Wright, "How Can the Bible Be Authoritative?"
-13.
+20 Wright, N.T., 'How Can the Bible Be Authoritative?', Vox Evangelica (1991), 21, 7-32.
+The Old Testament and the People of God, 139-143; The Last Word: Beyond the Bible Wars to a New Understanding of the Authority of Scripture (New York: Harper Collins Publishers, 2005).
+21 Wright, N.T., How Can the Bible Be Authoritative?

-^{19.} Eugene Peterson, "Living into God's Story."
-This can be accessed under "Articles" at http://www.biblicaltheology.ca.
+22 Eugene Peterson, Living Into God=s Story.
+This can be accessed at www.biblicaltheology.ca under 'Articles.'

-^{20.} In my book coauthored with Craig Bartholomew, The Drama of Scripture: Finding Our Place in the Story of the Bible (Grand Rapids: Baker, 2004), we have adapted Wright's model of five acts to six by adding the consummation as act 6.
+23 In our book The Drama of Scripture we have adapted Wright's model of five acts to six by adding the consummation as act six.